modin-project/modin/docs/flow/modin/backends/pandas/query_compiler.rst

 Pandas Query Compiler
 """""""""""""""""""""
-:py:class:`~modin.backends.pandas.query_compiler.PandasQueryCompiler` is responsible for compiling efficient DataFrame algebra queries for the
-:doc:`BasePandasFrame </flow/modin/engines/base/frame/data>`, specifically for dataframes backed by ``pandas.DataFrame`` objects.
+:py:class:`~modin.backends.pandas.query_compiler.PandasQueryCompiler` is responsible for compiling a set of known predefined functions and pairing those with dataframe algebra operators in the :doc:`BasePandasFrame </flow/modin/engines/base/frame/data>`, specifically for dataframes backed by ``pandas.DataFrame`` objects.